ds-bhatia/Pong-Remake/README.md

 # Pong-Remake
-Remake of the classic game Pong using Godot
+Remake of the classic game Pong using Godot, as part of the 20 Games Challenge

 Assets used :- https://myebstudios.itch.io/simple-ping-pong-assets